4.13 — Const variables and symbolic constants

 Note that we did not provide an explicit initializer for our const parameter x -- the value of the argument in the function call will be used as the initializer for x.

 Making a function parameter constant enlists the compiler’s help to ensure that the parameter’s value is not changed inside the function.
-However, when arguments are passed by value, we generally don’t care if the function changes the value of the parameter (since it’s just a copy that will be destroyed at the end of the function anyway).
-Making a parameter constant also adds clutter to the code.
-For these reasons, we usually don’t make parameters passed by value const.
+However, in modern C++ we don’t make value parameters const because we generally don’t care if the function changes the value of the parameter (since it’s just a copy that will be destroyed at the end of the function anyway).
+The const keyword also adds a small amount of unnecessary clutter to the function prototype.

 Best practice